lakishaJohnson/Original-Project-Portfolio/readme.md

   ```
   Source [ASCII Art Archive] (https://www.asciiart.eu/animals/cats)

   * This is my portfolio, the beginners version and that isn't Schrodinger's cat.
 You'll learn a little bit about me like some things I love.
+I hope you'll enjoy.